 Paperwork & Documents

-Waste materials collected around the UK will eventually be returned to the operational centers of AEL for recycling.
+Waste materials collected around the UK will eventually be returned to the operational centers of HBR for recycling.

 All of the waste received at our site is controlled waste mostly hazardous.

 The waste is always likely to be Dangerous Goods and therefore any documents associated with this legislation would also be applicable.